nathanielrmay/American-Football-Game/docs/technical/architecture.md

 The `team` is the central operational entity for the user.
 - **Identity**: Defined by branding (name, colors, logo) and its home `city_id`, which anchors it geographically and ties it into the cascading modifier system.
 - **Affiliation**: A team can exist independently or belong to one or more leagues via the `team_league` table, including assignments to specific divisions/conferences.
 - **Personnel**: A team's roster will be composed of `player` entities.
-Leadership roles (owner, coach) are currently placeholders that will eventually link to `individual` records.
+Leadership roles (owner, coach) link to the `staff` table, which in turn connects to an `individual` record, allowing access to their specific attributes and personality traits.

 ### People & Roles
 This system is built on the principle of **Composition Over Inheritance**.
 - **Individual**: The foundational model for every person.
 It stores universal data: identity (`first_name`, `last_name`), origin (`home_city_id`), and a suite of personality ratings (`desire_to_win`, `greed`, `loyalty`) that will drive the AI for decision-making and narrative events.
 - **Player**: A specialized role linked to an `individual`.
-This table stores all data relevant to on-field performance: physical and mental athletic ratings, status, and links to statistical history.
+This table stores all data relevant to on-field performance: physical and mental athletic ratings, status, and links to their career statistics via the `player_stats_history` table.

 ---